BRUNO-FEVE/vitals-back/README.md

 # Node.js MongoDB Template

-A scalable and maintainable Node.js template with MongoDB integration, repository pattern, and testing infrastructure.
+A scalable and maintainable Node.js template with MongoDB integration, repository pattern, and testing infrastructure for a medical triage system.

 ## Features